PavanRangani/docs/docs/prd/tasks/tasks.md

 When notification date is available and any of the date is inconsistent shows error message: `Dates should be in order of: Notification Date < Start Date  < Due Date`

-For the Notification, Start or Due date, Doesn't allow to select past date, show error message: `Date should not be past date`

 ##### **Recurring tasks**

-Notification Date: Defined as an offset of `N days before Start Date.`
+Notification Date: Defined as an offset of `N days before Start Date`.

-Start Date: Defined as an offset of `N days before Due Date.`
+Start Date: Defined as an offset of `N days before Due Date`.

 Due Date: Date input field.
 It’s a mandatory field.
 Doesn't allow to select past date